Language Translation

 WaterbodyReportDate

-Lake Michigan (shore)Trout and salmon action continued to be slow.
+Lake Michigan (shore)Trout and salmon action continued to be slow, although a few really early skamania are around since some bait has showed up.
 Bass and carp are starting to bite in protected areas.
-Be advised that due to heavy construction at the Port of Indiana, the shore fishing site there will be closed through summer 2024.4/19/2024
+An angler caught the pending state record perch from shore at Hammond last weekend.
+Be advised that due to heavy construction at the Port of Indiana, the shore fishing site there will be closed through summer 2024.5/2/2024

 LaPorte Area LakesCrappie and bluegill have been caught shallow on warmer afternoons.
 Use light line and light baits to avoid spooking them in the shallow water.
 Largemouth bass bite has been decent near green weeds, emerging lily pads, and on shallow flats on warmer days4/19/2024